 While it is good to leave those spiders alone and let them eat a few pests around your home, the pest control wolf spiders provide isn't really the best.
 They lack the professionalism of a licensed pest control technician.
 You can't really blame them.
 It isn't like you're paying them to do a good job.
 It is better to go with a human pest control professional if you want the best results.

 While they don't prefer to bite you, they can.
-Bites usually occur when a wolf spider gets trapped and scared and, if you get bitten in the right place, it can hurt like a bee sting.
-Fortunately, they don't have a potent venom.
+Bites usually occur when a wolf spider feels threatened and, if you get bitten in the right place, it can hurt like a bee sting.
+Fortunately, they don't have potent venom like a black widow spider.
 Bite wounds are usually mild and only turn into an inflamed, itchy welt.
-Human pest control professionals never bite, even when you scare them or accidentally trap them.
-It is much better to have one of these taking care of the pest control in your yard.

 We have many pests in New Jersey that can be dangerous to you, your pets, and everyone living in your home.
 Pests can spread diseases, harmful bacteria, parasitic worms, endoparasites, and allergens.
 They can get into your home and destroy your belongings and valuable keepsakes.
 Some even do damage to the wood of your home.
 For all of these pests, it is best to hire an educated and experienced pest control professional.